MartinP3/project-exam/README.md

 For my own blog I decided on food recipes as my blog theme since... food is good!
 And it's using wordpress as a headless CMS to host the recipes so I can add them as needed there and they will automatically appear on the site as I add more.
 The goal of the site is to give people nice and simple recipes to follow for a good meal and letting people see new things to try out that they might not have considered before or a simple way to make a dessert.

+The design choice for my project exam was yellow, a color I hope encourages the visitor to try out the recipes.
+I decided on having everything shown in "cards" for a nice sticky note like look a bit reminiscent of a shopping list to myself.

 ## Built With

 - HTML